 A torque sensor determines how much power to put out based on how hard you are pedaling.
 If you pedal lightly, you’ll move forward in the same manner.
 However, if you pedal with force, you’ll get moving quickly.
 This is because a torque sensor is faster in responding to the power you are giving the pedals.
 It’s immediate!

-In other words, a torque sensor works in conjunction to the energy you are giving to the bike with your own feet.
+In other words, a torque sensor works in conjunction with the energy you are giving to the bike with your own feet.
 So when you pedal, you’re directly connecting with the system that gives you power.
 A torque sensor has often been described as intuitive.
 It senses what you’re trying to do and power is delivered as needed.

 This allows you to have a lot more control over your electric bike.
-For example, if you’re tackling a hill, as soo as you start the incline your electric bike will provide more torque, possibly without you even needing to increase the pedal assist level.
+For example, if you’re tackling a hill, as soon as you start the incline your electric bike will provide more torque, possibly without you even needing to increase the pedal assist level.

 Basically, a torque sensor forces you to be a lot more active and use your own power to move forward.
 So you won’t be getting lazy with one of these!